 This is often overlooked by fly fishermen.
 Everyone wants that perfect dead drift.
 I relish it for myself and my clients.
 But at the end of your drift make sure that you let the flies swing around naturally with the current.
 Try not to let the belly of your line grab all of the current and sweep your flies at Mach 1 across the stream.
 This can be accomplished by a little mend out and away from you.
 Don’t worry if you move your indicator a little.
 Then let your flies swing slowly across the current until they are below you.
 You might be surprised how many fish you pick up, particularly if you are just starting to see the beginnings of a hatch.

 What this does is let your nymphs rise slowly towards the surface almost like an emerging insect.
 This is why I often will fish a nymph with an emerger of the same insect about 18″ behind the nymph.
 If I have an idea when the hatch has been starting I will make sure that I tie an emerger on about an hour and a half before I think “it” is going to happen.
 Remember to slow the swing with a mend and let your flies swing all the way below you to a stop.
 That is oftentimes when you will pick up a fish.

 I am a firm believer in fishing two flies at a time(if legal).
 I won’t go into the gory details of how I like to rig my flies.
 But I will say it is fast and simple.
 I have tried various knots and loops and attachment gadgets and I always end up going back to tying my trailing fly to the shank of the hook of my first fly with a clinch knot.

-Unfortunately many anglers look at the first nymph in a double bug rig as nothing more than a sinker.
-Often the only prerequisite criteria that is used to select this first fly is how much weight it has.
+Unfortunately, many anglers look at the first nymph in a double bug rig as nothing more than a sinker.
+Often the only prerequisite criteria that are used to select this first fly is how much weight it has.
 Don’t get caught in this trap.